ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 Avalanche empowers developers to join a rich ecosystem of blockchains known as Subnets.
-Subnets are isolated clusters of the Avalanche network that allow any Dapp to run on its own dedicated set of nodes, enabling unmatched levels of isolation, fault-tolerance, privacy, and compliance.
-Each Dapp is isolated from other Dapps in the ecosystem, so increased usage on a single Dapp doesn't affect other Dapps in their own Subnets in Avalanche.
+Subnets are isolated clusters of the Avalanche network that allow any Dapp to run on its own dedicated set of nodes, enabling unmatched levels of fault-tolerance and customization for any use-case.
+Each Subnet is isolated from other Subnets in the ecosystem, so increased usage on a single Subnet doesn't affect other Subnets in Avalanche.

 In Avalanche, developers can create their Dapps by implementing them as a Virtual Machine (VM).
 EVM developers can build on Avalanche's implementation of the EVM straight out-of-the box, or build